 Initially, St. Stephen’s House of London was fully funded by the Sisters of St. Joseph.
 In 2000, as Sister St. Patrick became ill and unable to continue her ministry, Bev Thomson was approached to assume the role of manager, upon her retirement from Westover Treatment Centre.
 In 2004, St. Stephen’s House of London was turned over to Turning Point Inc., for the sum of $1, with the provision that Bev Thomson continue in her role.
 St. Stephen’s House of London continued to operate with no government funding or financial assistance from

 Turning Point Incorporated.

 St. Stephen’s House of London is funded by rent from the residents as well as funds raised within the community.
 In June 2013, due to a proposed change in focus, under Turning Point Inc., as well as input from St. Stephen’s House of London Alumni, the development of a stand-alone Recovery Home for men was initiated.
-By June 2014, St. Stephen’s House of London was incorporated and prepared to operate as a stand-alone, not-for-profit organization committed to the rehabilitation of men with chronic addiction problems, adhering to the initial vision of Sister St. Patrick.
+By June 2014, St. Stephen’s House of London was incorporated and prepared to operate as a stand-alone, not-for-profit, charitable organization committed to the rehabilitation of men with chronic addiction problems, adhering to the initial vision of Sister St. Patrick.